Herjolfsnes: Excavation and discovery of Norse garments

 By the early 19th century, visitors and local Inuit had begun finding artifacts and bits of clothing embedded in the western shoreline nearest the Herjolfsnes church ruins: the sea level had risen considerably since the Norse period and was eroding the grounds around the old church.
 The formal re-discovery of the graveyard (by Europeans) was in the early 19th century when a missionary observed that a nearby Inuit house had a load-bearing doorway that was fashioned from an old tombstone bearing the name Hroar Kolgrimsson.
 A trading clerk was also said to have found a Norse wool "sailor's jacket" near the church ruins.
 This prompted a formal excavation attempt in 1839 and the discovery of fair-haired human remains confirmed the site was a Norse cemetery.
 Subsequent digging in the following decades revealed more artifacts, human remains and garments.

 The diggings also revealed other buildings besides the church, including the main house and adjoining banquet hall, a byre and some outbuildings.
 In the ruins of the church, archaeologists found a significant quantity of charcoal, suggesting a conflagration at some point.
 The local Inuit's name for the site, Ikigait ("the place destroyed by fire") is further evidence of this.
 It is possible that other buildings at the site were even closer to the shoreline than the church, and were claimed by the rising sea level some time after the disappearance of the Norse.
 More recent soil-testing indicates a landslide occurred at some point in the 18th century, and may have eradicated the remains of other Norse buildings at the site.

-The increasing number of wadmal fragments and garments being pulled from the ruins - and concern that the rising water line would soon submerge the site - prompted the Danish National Museum to launch an urgent formal excavation in 1921 led by Poul Nörlund.
+The increasing number of wadmal fragments and garments being pulled from the ruins - and concern that the rising water line would soon submerge the site - prompted the Danish National Museum to launch an urgent formal excavation in 1921 led by Poul Nørlund.
 He estimated that the shoreline had retreated another 12 metres into the cemetery since its rediscovery less than a century before, and was by then nearly touching the remains of the church's southern wall.
-Comparing Nörlund's 1921 site plan drawing against modern photographs, the high water line does not appear to have risen significantly since then.
+Comparing Nørlund's 1921 site plan drawing against modern photographs, the high water line does not appear to have risen significantly since then.